gardener/etcd-druid/docs/operations/recovery-from-permanent-quorum-loss-in-etcd-cluster.md

 6. Edit the `etcd-main` cluster's configmap (ex: `etcd-bootstrap-4785b0`) as follows:

     Find the `initial-cluster` field in the configmap.
-It will look like the following:
+It should look similar to the following:
     ```
     # Initial cluster
       initial-cluster: etcd-main-0=https://etcd-main-0.etcd-main-peer.default.svc:2380,etcd-main-1=https://etcd-main-1.etcd-main-peer.default.svc:2380,etcd-main-2=https://etcd-main-2.etcd-main-peer.default.svc:2380